About me

 Kia ora, ko Rebecca taku ingoa.

 I firmly believe in the power of meaningful occupations to improve people's lives.
-Using my lived experience and occupational therapy skills, I want to support other neurodivergent people with chronic illnesses and mental health challenges to engage in the things they want and need to do.
+Using my lived experience and occupational therapy skills, I want to support other neurodivergent people with chronic illnesses to engage in the things they want and need to do.
 I believe it's also important to learn more about the beautifully unique ways in which we interact with the world, recognising our strengths and what we have to offer as well as figuring out, and doing something about, the areas in which we might need support or accommodations.

 I'm here to help you work through the hard stuff as well as find the moments of joy and celebrate the big and little wins.
 Let's find ways to build your resilience and strength, while balancing it with self-compassion and rest.